paulsengroup/hictk/docs/cli_reference.rst

     -l,--compression-lvl UINT:INT in [1 - 12] [6]
                                 Compression level used to compress interactions.
                                 Defaults to 6 and 10 for .cool and .hic files, respectively.
+    --skip-all-vs-all,--no-skip-all-vs-all{false}
+                                Do not generate All vs All matrix.
+                                Has no effect when creating .[m]cool files.
     -f,--force                  Overwrite existing files (if any).

 hictk dump